How many schools are involved in your BYOT program?

 Why is BYOT in Forsyth County Schools successful?

 Our board and local community are very supportive of instructional technology and have high expectations for its use.
-Early on, each board member was given an iPad to do their work, and they became users of the technology.
+Early on, each board member was issued an iPad to do their work, and they became users of the technology.
 From our Superintendent to individuals across departments and school levels, our educators are excited about implementing BYOT.
 We also do not force anyone to implement BYOT - because we realized that every learning community needs a different amount of time to adopt the initiative.
 Also, we have school-based Instructional Technology Specialists and Media Specialists in every school to help model instruction with BYOT for teachers and to assist in developing new strategies for the use of devices.
 We also decided that we were going to plunge into our initiative and learn from our experiences with our trailblazing schools.

 What advice would you give teachers?
 Students?
 Administrators?